Claimtech-Uk/rmcdialer/README.md

 # 📞 RMC Dialler System

 A standalone dialler system for Resolve My Claim that enables agents to efficiently contact users about their financial claims.
-The system reads user data from the main claims platform but operates completely independently with no write-backs.
+Built as a unified Next.js 14 application with type-safe tRPC APIs and modern React patterns.

 ## 🎯 Overview